GMC number 6040325: On the Specialist Register for Otolaryngology (ENT) since 28th July 2012 http://www.gmc-uk.org/doctors/register/LRMP.asp

 We aim to provide evidence-based, integrated care of the highest quality, individualised for each patient.
 Paediatric airway management is central to our practice, covering a range of pathologies including adenotonsillar hypertrophy and obstructive sleep apnoea, congenital and acquired laryngeal, subglottic and tracheal disease.
 The unit forms part of an airway MDT with colleagues from paediatrics, respiratory, intensive care and sleep medicine services, working in parallel with speech and language therapists and nurse specialists.
 Additionally, we offer a comprehensive paediatric otology service, including management of chronic otitis media, tympanomastoid disease and cochlear implantation.
 We also manage a range of congenital and acquired disease of the head and neck.

 I also have responsibilities for education of trainees, acting as an educational supervisor, and for service development.
-I was recently appointed as a Training Programme Director for Speciality Training in ENT for South London, with particular responsibilities for the senior trainees.
+I was previously appointed as a Training Programme Director for Speciality Training in ENT for South London, with particular responsibilities for the senior trainees.

 Subspeciality Fellowship in Paediatric ENT